citp/privacy-policy-historical/p/pl/pla/plazahotelcasino.com.md

 Privacy Policy

-BARRICK GAMING CORPORATION ONLINE PRIVACY POLICY
+PLAZA HOTEL CASINO ONLINE PRIVACY POLICY

 OUR COMMITMENT TO PRIVACY
 Your privacy is extremely important to us.
 To better protect your privacy, we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.

 APPLICATION OF THIS PRIVACY POLICY
-This Privacy Policy applies to all websites owned and/or operated by Barrick Gaming Corporation and its subsidiaries, including, but not limited to, the websites for: (1) the Plaza Hotel and Casino at www.plazahotelcasino.com; (2) the Las Vegas Club Hotel and Casino at www.vegasclubcasino.net; (3) the Western Hotel and Casino at www.westernhotelcasino.com; and (4) the Gold Spike Hotel and Casino at www.goldspikehotelcasino.com.
+This Privacy Policy applies to all websites including, but not limited to, the websites for: (1) the Plaza Hotel and Casino at www.plazahotelcasino.com; (2) the Las Vegas Club Hotel and Casino at www.vegasclubcasino.net; (3) the Western Hotel and Casino at www.westernhotelcasino.com; and (4) the Gold Spike Hotel and Casino at www.goldspikehotelcasino.com.
 Our websites may be accessed through domain names other than the domain names listed above.
 This Privacy Policy does not apply to information collected by us by means other than through our websites.

 INFORMATION WE COLLECT ABOUT YOU
 General Information